WICG/pwa-url-handler/explainer.md

 ### Operating System Changes

 To provide OS level registration of URL handlers, browsers' PWA implementations need to integrate more deeply with the OS application platform.
 This is to allow the OS to recognize PWAs as apps that can be launched and can therefore serve as URL handlers.
-There may be different approaches to accomplishing this, and they might differ on different OSes.
+There may be different approaches to accomplishing this with different OS platforms.
 OS changes may be necessary to enable this integration.
 In OS or browser versions where this integration cannot be implemented, the behavior should default to URL handling by the browser.

 ## Security Considerations